Hierarchical Relational Learning for Few-Shot Knowledge Graph Completion

-So far we have performed context-level and triplet-level relational learning to obtain the meta representation $\mathcal{R}_{\mathcal{T}_r}$ for the target relation $r$ based on the reference set.
 A crucial aspect of few-shot KG completion is to warrant the generalizability of the learned meta representation.
-Intuitively, the learned $\mathcal{R}_{\mathcal{T}_r}$ should hold between $(\textbf{h}_i, \textbf{t}_i)$ if $h_i$ and $t_i$ are associated with $r$.
-This motivates us to refine $\mathcal{R}_{\mathcal{T}_r}$ under the constraints of true/false entity pairs.
-To this end, we design a score function based on the meta representation $\mathcal{R}_{\mathcal{T}_r}$ following the paradigm of KG translational models~\citep{TransE, TransH, TransR} to satisfy such constraints.
-As pointed out by TransD~\citep{TransD}, the diversity of entities and relations should be considered simultaneously and a mapping matrix for each entity-relation pair should be constructed in a dynamic manner.
-Therefore, this meta representation based embedding constraint is referred to as \emph{MTransD} for effectively building the meta translational relationship at entity-entity level.
+The learned meta representation $\mathcal{R}_{\mathcal{T}_r}$ should hold between $(\textbf{h}_i, \textbf{t}_i)$ if $h_i$ and $t_i$ are associated with $r$.
+This motivates us to refine $\mathcal{R}_{\mathcal{T}_r}$ under the constraints of true/false entity pairs. \hw{Translational models provide an intuitive solution by using the relation as a translation, enabling to explicitly model and constrain the learning of generalizable meta knowledge at the entity level.} Following KG translational models~\citep{TransE, TransD}, we design a score function that accounts for the diversity of entities and relations to satisfy such constraints.
+Our method is referred to as \emph{MTransD} that effectively captures meta translational relationships at the entity level.

-Given a target relation $r$ and its corresponding reference set $\mathcal{S}_r$, after obtaining its meta representation $\mathcal{R}_{\mathcal{T}_r}$, we can now calculate a score for each entity pair $(h_i, t_i) \in \mathcal{S}_r$ by projecting the embedding of head/tail entity into a latent space determined by its corresponding entities and relation simultaneously.
+Given a target relation $r$ and its corresponding reference set $\mathcal{S}_r$, after obtaining its meta representation $\mathcal{R}_{\mathcal{T}_r}$, we can now calculate a score for each entity pair $(h_i, t_i) \in \mathcal{S}_r$ by projecting the embeddings of head/tail entity into a latent space determined by its corresponding entities and relation simultaneously.
 Mathematically, the projection process and the score function can be formulated as: